bright/new-www/content/blog/payments-in-point-of-sale-design-best-ui-ux-practices.md

 <div className="image">![Split payment design](/images/don’t-make-them-think-split-payment.png "Split payment design")</div>

 What other design best practices would you list in this article?
 Let us know in the comments!

+\-

+The Point of Sale design was created by Aleksandra Zawisza, a Junior Product Designer at Bright Inventions.